Inbee Park takes 3-stroke lead at Women's Australian Open - WHIZ News

 “I had similar putts yesterday which didn’t go in, but they did today,” Park said.
 “I will play under a lot of pressure tomorrow, but it should be a fun day, I love the golf course.
 I will love the atmosphere.”

-“It has been a while since I played in Australia, My caddie and physio are Australians, so I hope to be partying with them tomorrow.”
+“It has been a while since I played in Australia, My caddie and physio are Australians, so I hope to be partying with them tomorrow.
+The last three days have been quite consistent in putting.”

+Cho, last year’s LPGA rookie of the year, closed her round with back-to-back-birdies.
+She led going into the final round of last week’s Vic Open in Australia but shot a 9-over 81 to fall into a tie for 16th.

+“I think I was in a rush in some situations that my shots were not good,” said Cho.
+“I will not try to rush in many moments and I will do step by step for any shots.”

 Park last won on the LPGA Tour at the Bank of Hope Founders Cup in mid-March 2018.
 That will be the next tournament stop on the 2020 tour — in Phoenix from March 19-22 — following the cancellation of tournaments in Thailand (where Park won in 2013), in Singapore (where Park won the HSBC Women’s Champions in 2015 and 2017) and in China.